 The Versa 2 has built upon what Fitbit smartwatches can do, but it's more expensive than this original watch and many will still find the Versa a suitable option for their wrist.

 Read on below to learn everything that stands out about the Fitbit Versa and how we feel about the smartwatch.

 Fitbit Versa price and release date

 - The Fitbit Versa price launched at £199.99 / $199.95 / AU$299.95

-- You may be able to find it for less now though
+- You'll now be able to find it for less since the Versa 2 came out

 The Fitbit Versa is a cheaper alternative to the company’s flagship Ionic smartwatch, which was its most expensive wearable to date when it was released in late 2017.

 Priced at £199.99 / $199.95 / AU$299.95 at launch, it was pitched as a replacement of the Fitbit Blaze running watch, and we've seen the price of the Fitbit Versa drop over time.